flydelabs/flyde/README.md

 ### 🤝 Lower Collaboration Barrier
 A visual extension of TypeScript that bridges the gap between developers and non-developers.
 Enable your entire team to contribute to backend AI workflow development.

-> 🚀 **Flyde 1.0.0 is coming soon!** We're working on a complete platform overhaul with improved documentation, comprehensive examples, and a revamped VS Code extension.
-Stay tuned!

 ## Introduction

 `Flyde` is a holistic solution for prototyping, integrating, evaluating and iterating on AI-heavy backend logic.
 It's a visual extension of TypeScript that runs in-codebase, providing the missing link between developers and non-developers working on backend AI workflows.